pessimistic-io/slitherin/README.md

-# Pessimistic plugin for slither
+#  Custom plugins for Slither by Pessimistic.io

 **Welcome!** We are the [pessimistic.io](https://pessimistic.io/) team, and in recent months we have been actively developing our [own **Slither detectors**](https://github.com/pessimistic-io/custom_detectors/tree/master/slither_pess/detectors) to help with code review and audit process.
 This repository contains everything you may require to work with them: they are **fully operational and we have made them available to the public for the first time!**